 by Lisa McCallum (St. Paul, MN, USA)

-Heading out for a RTW trip?
-That's round-the-world, of course!
+Heading out for an RTW trip?
+That’s round-the-world, of course!
 For smart, sassy women traveling for more than the usual two weeks per year, here are ten credos to help keep you safe and sane out there.

 1. Only bring what you can carry.
 That means spreading everything you want to take out on your bed a few days before you go and putting half of it back.
 You can buy things you need in other countries.
 That’s what those outdoor markets are for!
 Wouldn’t you rather have some photos of yourself in cool new t-shirts and unique skirts than in that outfit you’ve been wearing for the past three years at home?
 And as you’re packing, roll your clothes instead of piling them up.
 Rolling saves space and helps prevent wrinkles.

 2. Although you’ll be gone for several months (or years), only pack travel-sized toiletries.
 Dragging around a regular-sized shampoo bottle and a gallon of suntan lotion is not going to be fun.
 You can refill your small bottles as your trip goes on and you run out of the soaps and creams you brought from home.
 A big plus of traveling is shopping in a new environment.
 You have to buy toiletries at some point, so explore what the local culture has to offer.
 You just might discover the perfect remedy for your skin that nothing at home could cure.